colin-haber/jemver/README.md

 ##Using JemVer

 Using JemVer to mark up your own packages is designed to be as easy as possible.
 JemVer provides the `@Version` annotation, which takes a `String` containing the package&rsquo;s semantic version.
-That&rsquo;s all you need to do to get startedmdash;just remember to update the version when your public API changes.
+That&rsquo;s all you need to do to get started&mdash;just remember to update the version when your public API changes.

 	@Version("2.0.0")
 	package org.semver;